Savage Islands: Birds

-Sealife
+Sea life

 Jacques-Yves Cousteau once found what he believed were "the cleanest waters in the world" around this minor archipelago; there is an abundance of marine activity, much endemic to the environment, including the barred hogfish, puffer fish (Tetraodontidae), sea spider and many species of sea urchin.
 At depth of about 30 m the waters around the islands are teeming with algae and many migratory species of common fish, routinely migrating from the islands of Cape Verde, Madeira and the Canaries.

-Out of eight total species of sea turtle in the world, five of them occur in Selvagens Islands waters.
+Out of eight total species of sea turtle in the world, five of them occur in Savage Islands waters.
 The most frequent is the loggerhead turtle, followed by Kemp's ridley sea turtle, hawksbill sea turtle, green sea turtle and leatherback sea turtle.

-A total of 10 cetacean species are recorded for Selvagens Islands surrounding waters, including some with a "Vulnerable" or "Threatened" global conservation statuses according to IUCN list of threatened species such as fin whales, sperm whales, bottlenose dolphins, common dolphins, short-finned pilot whales, Atlantic spotted dolphins, pygmy sperm whale, sei whale, Bryde's whale and a non-confirmed beaked whale species, but many others are expected to be discovered.
-The sub-tropical geographical position of Selvagens Islands puts it at the limit of the northern distribution range of many tropical oceanic cetaceans species and at the southern limit of species from more temperate latitudes.
+A total of 10 cetacean species are recorded for the Savage Islands' surrounding waters, including some with a "Vulnerable" or "Threatened" global conservation statuses according to IUCN list of threatened species such as fin whales, sperm whales, bottlenose dolphins, common dolphins, short-finned pilot whales, Atlantic spotted dolphins, pygmy sperm whale, sei whale, Bryde's whale and a non-confirmed beaked whale species, but many others are expected to be discovered.
+The sub-tropical geographical position of the Savage Islands puts it at the limit of the northern distribution range of many tropical oceanic cetaceans species and at the southern limit of species from more temperate latitudes.

 Despite having a much smaller submerged area with depths less than 60 m than other larger Macaronesian archipelagos, the islands have remarkable fish species richness.
 There are 88 known species of coastal fish, some of them included in endangered and vulnerable status such as the dusky grouper, the Island grouper or the barred hogfish.
 27.3% of fish are from the tropical eastern Atlantic Ocean, 10.2% from temperate waters and 6.8% from subtropical waters.

 Other animals

 Ten terrestrial vertebrates are known to live on these islands.
-Two terrestrial reptiles—Tarentola boettgeri bischoffi, a subspecies of Boettger's wall gecko, and Teira dugesii selvagensis, a subspecies of Madeiran wall lizard—are exclusive to Selvagens Islands.
+Two terrestrial reptiles—Tarentola boettgeri bischoffi, a subspecies of Boettger's wall gecko, and Teira dugesii selvagensis, a subspecies of Madeiran wall lizard—are exclusive to the Savage Islands.
 The islands are the only terrestrial mammal-free archipelago in the Macaronesia of the North Atlantic.

-The Selvagens archipelago is a hotspot of endemic terrestrial arthropods.
+The Savage archipelago is a hotspot of endemic terrestrial arthropods.
 There are about 219 species and subspecies of terrestrial invertebrates, 92% accounting for arthropods.
 About 20% of the whole taxa is endemic to the islands.
 Some endemic species include the sea snails Adeuomphalus marbisensis, Sticteulima lata, Alvania dijkstrai, Alvania freitasi, Alvania harrietae, Atlanta selvagensis, Manzonia boucheti, Osilinus atratus selvagensis and the land snail Theba macandrewiana.

 Other terrestrial invertebrates endemic to the islands include three species of Cossoninae, two species of spider beetles, Cryptorhynchinae and Malachiinae and a species of bean weevil, click beetle, thrips, Harpalinae, Pterostichinae, Lamiinae, Paederinae, Trogossitinae, Julida and a recently discovered species of Aplocnemus.

 The current number of known endemic species and subspecies is certainly a poor estimate of its real number.